Arab–Khazar wars: The Caucasus as a frontier of civilizations

 The Arab–Khazar wars were part of a long series of military conflicts between the nomadic peoples of the Pontic–Caspian steppe and the more settled regions south of the Caucasus.
 The two primary routes over the mountains, the Darial Pass (Alan Gates) in the centre and the Pass of Derbent (Caspian Gates) in the east along the Caspian Sea, have been used as invasion routes since classical antiquity.
-Consequently, defence of the Caucasus frontier against destructive raids by steppe peoples such as the Scythians and the Huns came to be regarded as one of the chief duties of imperial regimes of the Near East.
+Consequently, defence of the Caucasus frontier against destructive raids by steppe peoples such as the Scythians and Huns came to be regarded as one of the chief duties of imperial regimes of the Near East.
 This is reflected in the popular belief in ancient and medieval Middle Eastern cultures that Alexander the Great had barred the Caucasus with divine assistance against the mythical hordes of Gog and Magog.
 According to historian Gerald Mako, the latter were stereotypical "northern barbarians" as conceived by the settled civilizations of Eurasia: "uncivilized savages who drank blood, who ate children, and whose greed and bestiality knew no limits".
 If Alexander's barrier failed and Gog and Magog broke through, the Apocalypse would follow.

 Starting with Peroz I, the shahs of the Sasanian Empire built a line of stone fortifications to protect the vulnerable frontier on the Caspian shore.
-When completed under Khosrow I, this stretched over 45 km from the eastern foothills of the Caucasus to the Caspian Sea.
+When completed under Khosrow I, these stretched over 45 km from the eastern foothills of the Caucasus to the Caspian Sea.
 The fortress of Derbent was the strategically crucial centre point of this fortification complex, as seen in its Persian name Dar-band (lit.
 'Knot of the Gates').
 The Turkic Khazars appeared in the area of present-day Dagestan in the second half of the sixth century, initially as subjects of the First Turkic Khaganate.
 After the latter's collapse, they emerged as an independent, dominant power in the northern Caucasus by the seventh century.
 As the most recent steppe power in the region, early medieval writers came to identify the Khazars with Gog and Magog and the Sasanian fortifications at Derbent as Alexander's wall.